OVER 400 YEARS OF CONNECTIONS BETWEEN CAPE TOWN & THAILAND

 South African - Thai Slave Heritage Reflection Centre

-Khunang Ok-Khun Chamnan Chaichong 1686 Nan Deeying in the Heritage Centre Mandela & HRH Thai King Bhumibol Adulyadej Rama IX
+Khunang Ok-Khun Chamnan Chaichong 1686 Our Niece, Nan Deeying in the Heritage Centre Mandela & HRH Thai King Bhumibol Adulyadej Rama IX

 Cape Town shares a long history with Thailand and in recent times locals and international visitors have been rediscovering the old Thai cultural offerings in Cape Town in the form of Thai cuisine with its delicate mix of herbs and spices; The Buddhist faith and culture; Thai furnishings and apparel; Thai Massage, Healing Arts and Thai Health Products.

 Thai, Myanmar, Vietnamese, Malaysian, the many islands of the Indonesian Archipelago and Chinese people were first brought to the Cape as slaves in the 17th and 18th centuries along with other Southeast Asians, Malagasy and Africans.
 Our slave ancestors (Bunpaburut) were never to return home, but their offspring became Camissa Africans commonly refered to as 'Coloured'.
 Over 4 centuries Southeast Asian cuisine, traditions, faith and culture had a deep influence on local culture.
 Some make an argument for an even older connection too.
 Evidence on the walls of the Borobudur Temple in Indonesia suggests the possibility of a voyage around the Cape in the 8th century.
 It all started with the Dutch opening a VOC Factory in Ayutthaya, Siam, in 1605.

 The Story of the Khunang of King Narai at the Cape